haykam821/RedditEco/GUIDE.md

 ## Currency

-The currency of u/RedditEco is called the nirvan (plural: nirvanes), as a play on karma.
-The symbol, which is shown in the bot's responses, is `¤`.
-You start with 2000 nirvanes by registering an account.
+The currency of u/RedditEco are gems.
+The symbol, which is shown in the bot's responses, is `💎`.
+You start with 2000 gems by registering an account.

 ## Making an Account